Ted Sundquist

-Carl Mathew Theodore "Ted" Sundquist II (born May 1, 1962) is an American football player, manager and commentator.
-He spent sixteen years working in the National Football League for the Denver Broncos franchise.
-Sundquist was hired in 1992 as the Player Personnel Assistant, and two years later promoted to Director of College Scouting.
-In 2001, Pat Bowlen promoted Sundquist to General Manager.
+Carl Mathew Theodore Sundquist II (born May 1, 1962) is an American football player, manager and commentator.
+He spent sixteen years working in the National Football League (NFL) for the Denver Broncos franchise.
+Sundquist was hired in 1992 as the player personnel assistant, and two years later promoted to director of college scouting.
+In 2001, Pat Bowlen promoted Sundquist to general manager.

 Early life and education

 Sundquist was born in Houston, Texas and attended Spring Woods High School in Houston, Texas, where he played football, and was a teammate of future Major League Baseball pitcher Roger Clemens.
 He has a Master in Public Administration from the University of Colorado, Colorado Springs, a Bachelor of Science in Soviet Area Studies from the United States Air Force Academy.

 College football

 Sundquist graduated in 1984 from the United States Air Force Academy, located in Colorado Springs, Colorado where he played fullback for the Falcon football team.
 He was team captain in 1983.
 The Falcons had bowl victories over Vanderbilt (1982 Hall of Fame Bowl) & Mississippi (1983 Independence Bowl) while Sundquist was on the team.
 Sundquist returned to Air Force as an assistant coach in 1989, and named head coach of the United States Air Force Academy Prep School from 1990 to 1992.